vcvpaiva/JuanWork/README.md

 it's better than an Industrial Strength Codebase™.
 Eventually, we'll have a scaffolding with CoNLL-U parsers, and then it'll be easier to do it from inside that program.

+# Compounds

+The script `compounds.lua` extracts all of the compounds from the data passed into `stdin`.